gershnik/intrusive_shared_ptr/README.md

 ## Module support

 Since version 1.5 this library support being used as a C++ module.
 This mode is currently **experimental**.
 Please report bugs if you encounter any issues.

 In order to use C++ modules you need a compiler that supports them.
 Currently CLang >= 16 and MSVC toolset >= 14.34 are definitely known to work.
 Other compilers/versions may or may not work.

 If using CMake follow the requirements at [cmake-cxxmodules](https://cmake.org/cmake/help/latest/manual/cmake-cxxmodules.7.html).
-In order to enable module support for this library you need to set `ISPTR_PROVIDE_MODULE` CMake variable to `ON` before referencing it.

 The library consists of a single module file at [modules/isptr.cppm](modules/isptr.cppm).
 This file is auto-generated from all the library headers.

-One notable difference between headers and module use concerns Python pointers.
-With header files you can simply control whether to use them by including or not including `<intrusive_shared_ptr/python_ptr.h>`.

-With module, which is compiled separately, you need to tell the module file whether to enable Python pointers (and use `<Python.h>` header) ahead of time.

-If you compile module yourself you can control whether Python pointers are enabled by setting `-DISPTR_ENABLE_PYTHON=1` for its compilation and make sure the include path contains `<Python.h>`.

-If you use CMake then you need to set CMake option `ISPTR_ENABLE_PYTHON` to `ON` either from command line or in CMake code before referencing this library.
-With this variable set to `ON` the CMake script will
-- Perform `find_package (Python3 COMPONENTS Development REQUIRED)` if Python development component hasn't been already found.
-- Add `Python3_INCLUDE_DIRS` to module include path and define `ISPTR_ENABLE_PYTHON=1`
-- Add `Python3_LIBRARIES` to library dependencies.

-You can control which Python installation to use by controlling `find_package (Python3)` (or calling it yourself ahead of time) as described in [FindPython3](https://cmake.org/cmake/help/latest/module/FindPython3.html)
+Include it in your build.

 ## Reference